-What is the Jones Act?
+What Is the Jones Act?

-The Jones Act is a “cabotage law,” meaning that it regulates trade that occurs between ports located in the same country.
-The statute requires that vessels carrying cargo between two US ports be built, owned, and staffed primarily by American citizens.
+The Jones Act is a “cabotage law,” meaning that it regulates trade between ports located in the same country.
+The statute requires that vessels carrying cargo between two U.S. ports be built, owned, and staffed primarily by American citizens.

 For a free legal consultation, call 800-537-8185